Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: Summary

 This study provides a classification of BP/X bulges in a large sample of edge-on galaxies, along with their statistical properties and evolutionary trends.
 We demonstrate the effect of bar formation and evolution on the mass–size and mass–density scaling relations.
 The analysis uses single-component fitting for size measurements and empirical relations for dust correction and mass estimation, which introduce significant scatter in the scaling relations.
 Future studies employing detailed 2D decomposition for scale size measurements and SED fitting for stellar mass, star formation rate, dust content, and star formation history will be instrumental in the era of large-scale surveys, e.g., Euclid, LSST, 4MOST, and Roman.
+With the increase in spatial resolution, it will be possible to distinguish between classical bulge and weak BP/X bulge.
+We can find the real one-sided BP/X bulge galaxies from the class of one-sided galaxies.
 Additionally, our sample can be used to train AI models for studying large datasets.

 \begin{appendix}